To be more successful, stop competing*

 And that difference is the thing that’s hardest to replicate.

+Listen.
 Your customers are already telling you this

 This is something I hear repeatedly when I interview a client’s customers.
 I’m expecting them to talk about product superiority or technical specification.
 What they actually say is different.